-• Motivations:

-- To allow for heavy SM-like Higgs boson in order to weaken the little hierarchy problem, - To provide a candidate for DM. - No CPV (as implied by exact \mathbb{Z}2). - The vacuum stability conditions turn out to be inconsistent with the cancellation of quadratic divergences for realistic top mass.
+- Motivations: - To allow for heavy SM-like Higgs boson in order to weaken the little hierarchy problem, - To provide a candidate for DM. - It turns out that for the inert 2HDM there is no CPV in the potential (as implied by the exact \mathbb{Z}2). - Also, the vacuum stability conditions turn out to be inconsistent with the cancellation of quadratic divergences for realistic top mass.